Panasonic Leica Summilux 15mm f/1.7 review

 Conclusion

-For even less, the 20mm f/1.7 from Panasonic will be even more discreet while offering good image quality, but it’ll offer you much less reactivity with a somewhat outdated AF.
-If you’re looking for a simple and practical lens, the 20mm will be a better choice.
-But if you like beautiful objects that say “I am a photographer,” this 15mm will be worth its price.
+For even less, Panasonic’s 20mm f/1.7 will be even more discreet while still offering good image quality, but it will be much less responsive because of its somewhat outdated AF.
+If you are looking for a simple, practical lens, the 20mm will be the better choice.
+But if you like beautiful objects that say “I am a photographer,” this 15mm will feel worth its price.

-As mentioned many times now, if you liked our review, please feel free to use the links in the article (or below) when purchasing.
-This way, you support our work and allow the creation of other articles like this one.
-Of course, it won’t cost you anything extra.
+As mentioned many times now, if you enjoyed our review, feel free to use the links in the article (or below) when buying.
+This supports our work and helps us create more articles like this one.
+Of course, it will not cost you anything extra.

-I will see you soon for another micro 4/3 review—there’s more to come.
-If you are looking for lenses, don’t hesitate to look at our article about the best micro 4/3 lenses.
+I’ll see you soon for another Micro 4/3 review—there’s more to come.
+If you are looking for lenses, feel free to take a look at our article about the best Micro 4/3 lenses.

 See you soon,